 Recording an AI-based step is made up of three parts: Inspect, Add, and Run.

-- Inspect: AI Record inspects a web page or mobile application to identify objects you can use in an AI-based test.
+- Inspect: AI Record inspects a web page, a mobile application, or an SAP GUI for Windows application to identify objects you can use in an AI-based test.
 For supported object types, see AI-based testing: Supported control types.

 Run: Click on an object, and AI Record runs an operation on the application, preparing to add it to the test.